PanagiotisMenounos/3DHex/Host/ReadMe.txt

--In order to play around with the source code first you have to install Python 2.7 +Pyserial, PIL...best way with pip
+In order to play around with the source code

--Also you have to install a compiler for C like DevC++..

--Lastly check the Host saved settings...
+1)Install Python 2.7 +Pyserial +PIL...best way with pip

+2)Download any C compiler, i use Dev C++

+3)Move Host_Settings folder to APPDATA/LOCAL, press windowskey+R and type "appdata"

+4)Download Arduino IDE and import the necessary libraries